natashaclerkin/singularartistsMS1/README.md

 - [Google Fonts](https://getbootstrap.com)
     - **Google Fonts** was used to style the website fonts.
 - [Font Awesome](https://fontawesome.com/)
-    - I used the font & icon toolkit **Font Awesome** in the company section and the social media links to provide a definition to elements by a visual means.
+    - I used the font & icon toolkit **Font Awesome** in the company section and the social media links to define elements by a visual means.
 - [TinyPNG](https://tinypng.com)
-    - The **TinyPNG** website was used to originally reduce the file size of my image files in order to use less bandwidth and allow the website to load faster.
+    - The **TinyPNG** website was used to originally reduce the file size of my image files to use less bandwidth and allow the website to load faster.
 - [Freeformatter CSS Beautify](https://www.freeformatter.com/css-beautifier.html)
-    - I used **CSS Beautify** to format and auto indent my CSS file.
+    - I used **CSS Beautify** to format and automatically indent my CSS file.
 - [Freeformatter HTML Formatter](https://www.freeformatter.com/html-formatter.html)
     - The **HTML Formatter** was used to format the HTML document.
 - [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln)
-    - I regularly used the **Unicorn Revealer** Chrome extension to inspect and locate where overflow was located making the debugging process alot easier.
+    - I regularly used the **Unicorn Revealer** Chrome extension to inspect and locate where overflow was located making the debugging process a lot easier.
 - [YouTube](https://youtube.com)
     - For all my modal music video links, I used the video-sharing platform **YouTube** to visually showcase the artist and their genre to the user.
 - [Favicon.io](https://favicon.io/)